Milwaukee M18 FUEL 1/4″ Hex Impact Driver vs Makita 18V LXT Quick-Shift Mode Impact Driver: Head-to-Head Comparison

 Quick Verdict

-Choose the Milwaukee M18 FUEL 2953-20 if you need maximum torque and power for heavy-duty tasks.
+Choose the Milwaukee M18 FUEL 2953-20 if you need maximum torque for heavy-duty fastening, long lag bolts, or demanding trade work where raw power is the priority.

-Choose the Makita XDT16Z if you prefer a lighter, more maneuverable tool for all-day use.
+Choose the Makita XDT16Z if you prefer a lighter, more maneuverable tool for all-day use with precise fastener control that reduces cam-out and over-driving on finish work.

 Spec-by-Spec Comparison